solo-io/gloo/projects/knative/README.md

 Alternatively, you can download the CLI directly via the github releases page.

-Next, add Gloo to your path with:
+Next, add Gloo Edge to your path with:

 `export PATH=$HOME/.gloo/bin:$PATH`